Tazinho/AlmostRandom/content/post/2026-09-23-data-dict-jumping-frogs.md

 [^jump-distance]: The longest bullfrog jump recorded in the study was 2.2 m, about 70% longer than the previously published maximum of 1.295 m.
 Of the 3,124 recorded jumps, 58% exceeded that earlier maximum.
 See [Astley et al. (2013)](https://doi.org/10.1242/jeb.090357).

-[^frog-welfare]: The organisers describe housing and care arrangements for the frogs during the event and report having adopted a Frog Welfare Policy.
+[^frog-welfare]: The organisers also describe measures intended to support frog welfare, including housing and care arrangements during the event and a Frog Welfare Policy.
 See the [organisers' account](https://www.frogtown.org/frog-jump).